-5. Where any part of the remuneration is or is proposed to be calculated on a time costs basis, requests for and reports on remuneration should provide:
+- 5. Where the remuneration is or is proposed to be calculated on a time costs basis, requests for and reports on remuneration should provide: - a) An explanation of the office holder's time charging policy

-- a) An explanation of the office-holder's time charging policy, clearly stating the units of time that have been used, the grades of staff and rates that have been charged to the assignment, and the policy for recovering the cost of support staff.
-There is an expectation that time will be recorded in units of not greater than 6 minutes. - b) A description of work carried out, which might include: - details of work undertaken during the period, related to the table of time spent for the period; - an explanation of the grades of staff used to undertake the different tasks carried out and the reasons why it was appropriate for those grades to be used; - any comments on any figures in the summary of time spent accompanying the request the office-holder wishes to make. - c) Time spent and charge-out summaries, in an appropriate format. - 6.
+A statement of the office holder's charging policy in relation to time, clearly stating the units of time that have been used, the grades of staff and rates that have been charged to the assignment, and the policy for recovering the cost of support staff.
+There is an expectation that time will be recorded in units of not greater than 6 minutes.

+- b) A description of work carried out, which might include: - Details of work undertaken during the period, related to the table of time spent for the period. - An explanation of the grades of staff used to undertake the different tasks carried out and the reasons why it was appropriate for those grades to be used. - Any comments on any figures in the summary of time spent accompanying the request the office holder wishes to make. - c) Time spent and charge-out summaries, in an appropriate format. - 6.
 It is useful to provide time spent and charge-out value information in a tabular form for each of the time periods reported upon, with work classified (and sub-divided) in a way relevant to the circumstances of the case, in particular to facilitate comparisons between cases: